abou7mied/detect-circular-deps/README.md

     if (results[0]) {
       throw new Error(results[0].message);
     }
-    /*
-    * if your module starts a server or run something prevents the
-    * process from exiting, you need to exit it after the promise was resolved */ process.exit(0);
   });
   it('Should not cause a problem', async () => {
     const promise = detectCircularDeps.problems();